ezekiellutz/Pure-Proportional-Navigation/README.md

 2.)
 The model assumes both the missile and the target are weightless.
 In reality, the mass of both plays a non-trivial role in the physics behind the engagement, as well as the viability of the flight profile given the commanded acceleration by the missile and its ability to execute those accelerations

 3.)
-The model assumes that target does not accelerate at all following launch.
-The target does not respond dimensionally to the launch and maintains a constant velocity at all times.
+The model assumes that the target does not accelerate at all following launch.
+The target does not attempt evasive maneuvers and maintains a constant velocity at all times.
 Because the acceleration of the target is zero, the model here could technically be considered an Augmented Proportional Navigation (APN) model.

 4.)
 The model is 2-dimensional and simulates motion only in the X and Z axes.
 In reality, all 3 axes would need to be modeled and the mathematics to support this becomes more complex.